Fatboychummy-CC/pipe-dream/README.md

 part you can use shift+tab to go back, tab to go forward, enter to confirm, and the arrow keys to navigate.

-See the [wiki](https://github.com/Fatboychummy-CC/pipe-dream/wiki) for more information on how to use Pipe Dream.
+See the [wiki](https://github.com/Fatboychummy-CC/pipe-dream/wiki) (not yet set up) for more information on how to use Pipe Dream.

 ## License